bertjohnson/bertjohnson/README.md

 ## Hi there 👋

+I'm a full-stack developer who loves writing cloud-based Go and TypeScript solutions.

+I'm available for projects at https://dev.inc

 <!--
 **bertjohnson/bertjohnson** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.